Struts2 Highlights

 Struts2 FAQ

-Problem: Action class thread safety issue
+Problem: Action class thread safety issues

 Phenomenon: Multiple requests share Action instances, resulting in data confusion.